Holonomy limits of complex projective structures: Epstein maps

 Returning to the curvature function $k$, we combine the bounds for $\kappa_g$ and $\kappa_v$ above and use $d > 2 \sqrt{3}$ to obtain

 \end{proof}

-The following estimate for lengths of images of geodesic segments is the only result from this section that is used in the sequel.
-It combines information about $\ep_\phi$ gained from the preceding lemmas.
+Next we combine the above results concerning the derivative and the curvature of the Epstein-Schwarz map to estimate lengths of images of segments.
+The following theorem is the only result in this section which is used in the sequel.